Hôtel Pullman Paris Tour Eiffel

-The Hôtel Pullman Paris Tour Eiffel is a skyscraper hotel located near the Eiffel Tower in the 15th arrondissement of Paris, France.
-It has 430 rooms.
+The Pullman Paris Tour Eiffel is a four-star hotel located in Paris’s 15th district, near the Eiffel Tower and the Champ de Mars.
+Opened in 1966 as the Paris Hilton, the building was designed by French architect Pierre Dufau and has operated under the Pullman brand since 2009.
 It is one of the closest hotels to the Eiffel Tower.